Kir-Dykov/diffurch/README.md

 For such systems we compute:
 * solutions, dense solutions
-* poincare maps
+* Poincare maps
-* lyapunov exponents (including delayed and/or discontinuous systems!)
+* Lyapunov exponents (including delayed and/or discontinuous systems!)
 * periodicity of solutions

 Also we provide easy ways that help to verify the actual order of convergence of numerical methods.